naninovel/docs/docs/en/guide/voicing.md

 ![](https://i.gyazo.com/d1e40ff118daebd83b55e0433431b2a8.png)

-`Locale` property allows to select a specific locale for which to generate the documents (the localized naninovel scripts for the selected locale should exist in your project).
+`Locale` property allows to select a specific locale for which to generate the documents (the localized scenario scripts for the selected locale should exist in your project).

 `Format` property controls type of file and formatting of the voiceover documents to produce: